Sam-Izdat/tinytex/doc/index.rst

 - approximating ambient occlusion and bent normals
 - blending multiple normal maps
+- pseudo-random number generation
-- generating tiling noise
+- generating tiling spatial-domain noise
+- generating spectral-domain noise
 - warping image coordinates
 - transforming 1D and 2D images to and from Haar wavelet coefficients
-- computing chromatic point spread functions and approximating aperture diffraction
+- (experimental) backend-agnostic 1D/2D/3D textures for Taichi (if installed with Taichi optional dependency)

+  - load from and save to the filesystem
+  - convert textures to and from PyTorch tensors
+  - sample textures with lower or higher-order interpolation/approximation

 Getting started
 ---------------